h15200/notes/css.md

 Have the back card already hidden and rotated 180 deg on rotateY
 Backface-visibility: hidden

-On hover, transform rotateY(180deg) the front card, and rotate the back card back to 0 deg
+On hover (or click), transform rotateY(180deg) the front card, and rotate the back card back to 0 deg
 Perspective: the lower it is, the more drastic the rotation transformation is

 ## Changing highlighted / selected text color